-History of Concerts and Performers of the Women's Musical Club of Toronto by Hanna & Fred Feuerriegel, is an indexed list of concerts, performers, and repertoires for of WMCT concerts, up to and including the most recently completed season, with a table of contents and indices hyperlinked to the listings - just click on the page number.
-Click here for a PDF version of this book.
+History of Concerts and Performers of the Women's Musical Club of Toronto by Hanna & Fred Feuerriegel, is an indexed list of concerts, performers, and repertoires for of WMCT concerts, up to and including the most recently completed season, with a table of contents and indexes hyperlinked to the listings - just click on the page number.
+Click here for a PDF of this book

 These publications are available for sale from the WMCT; please call 416-923-7052 for pricing and to order.
 (The print copy of History of Concerts and Performers is current to the end of the 105th season, 2002-2003.)

 Serious students, scholars, and researchers are invited to view the WMCT archival material.
 It is housed in the Special Collections of the Toronto Reference Library, 789 Yonge Street (one block north of the Bloor-Yonge Subway Station).
 For more information contact Lee Ramsay in the Performing Arts section of the library at 416-393-7013.

 Photo: Anna Farini, 1907-1908 President of the WMCT